Andyzhao8848/Python-QT5-threading/readme.md

 The module queue_thread.py can be used to create multi-threaded applications in python with QT5.

 ## Overview
 A threaded QT5 application allows multiple processes to run concurrently without blocking the GUI.
-Here, an example is given of a GUI with threading in python-QT5.
-A fake image stream is generated from images inside the skimage.data module and optionally displayed to the screen.
 A good explanation of threading, and the preferred method of  threading in QT5 -- with working code -- can be found here:

 https://www.learnpyqt.com/courses/concurrent-execution/multithreading-pyqt-applications-qthreadpool/

+Here, a more detailed example of that approach to threading is given with 'threaded_img_gui.py.'

 ## Examples: threaded_img_gui.py
 'threaded_img_gui.py' demonstrates threading with python-QT5.
-It is slightly more complicated that the examples in the link above.
-It is not optimized, but demonstrated the principle.
+A fake image stream is generated from images inside the skimage.data module and optionally displayed to the screen.

 The commands are:
 1. Press 'start' to start reading images from the 'fakestream' to a queue.